Dans-labs/GraphQL-Sangria-Demo/README.md

 GRAPHQL SCHEMA
 --------------

-To generate the latest version of the GraphQL schema for `easy-deposit-properties`:
+To generate the latest version of the GraphQL schema for `graphql-sangria-demo`:

     #install get-graphql-schema
     npm install -g get-graphql-schema